ollef/Earley/README.md

 [Go to the API documentation on Hackage.](https://hackage.haskell.org/package/Earley)

-This (Text.Earley) is a library consisting of two parts:
+This (Text.Earley) is a library consisting of two main parts:

 1. Text.Earley.Grammar:
    An embedded context-free grammar (CFG) domain-specific language (DSL) with